NeXtQSM -- A complete deep learning pipeline for data-consistent quantitative susceptibility mapping trained with hybrid data: Discussion

 \section{Discussion}

 The proposed NeXtQSM pipeline is capable of learning the background field correction and dipole inversion from hybrid training data.
-We show that the trained networks generalize well to in vivo data of the 2016 QSM challenge and a 7T ultra-high field MRI dataset.
-Comparing NeXtQSM to established QSM algorithms, both learning and non-learning based, indicates that our hybrid training data captures both the geometrical and physical properties needed to train deep learning models, learn the QSM dipole model and the effect of external sources on the brain causing the background field as well as generalize to in vivo data.
-Moreover, we found that training our pipeline end-to-end delivered accurate and robust results.
-The data consistency constraint helps in increasing the robustness of the processing to noise. \\
+We show that the trained networks generalize well to simulated data from the QSM challenge 2.0 and a 7T ultra-high field MRI dataset.
+When comparing to established QSM algorithms both learning and non-learning based, NeXtQSM's hybrid training data was shown to capture both the geometrical and physical properties needed to train deep learning models.
+The data enabled NeXtQSM to learn the QSM dipole model and the effect of external non-brain sources causing the background field.
+NeXtQSM's integrated training approach resulted in a pipeline that delivered fast and robust results.
+Inclusion of the data consistency constraint helped increasing the robustness of the processing to noise and enabled NeXtQSM to generalize well to in vivo data.\\

-In contrast to existing model agnostic deep learning QSM solutions, our framework includes a data consistency constraint for the dipole inversion implemented via a variational network.
-This increased robustness can be seen for example via a perturbation with Gaussian Noise of the input data resulting in unusable results for a model agnostic deep learning methods, such as DeepQSM and SHARQnet (see Fig. \ref{fig:noisecomparison}). \\
+A key difference to existing deep learning QSM solutions is that our framework includes a data consistency constraint for the dipole inversion implemented via a variational network.
+This increased robustness can be seen for example via a perturbation with Gaussian Noise of the input data resulting in unusable results for a model agnostic deep learning methods, such as DeepQSM and SHARQnet (see Fig. \ref{fig:noisecomparison}).
+In addition, our pipeline is also robust to a change in resolution and directions of the dipole kernel. \\

-Moreover, we found that training NeXtQSM with larger patches was beneficial and in the final version decided against a training regime that would split-up the brain-volumes in sub-patches at all as proposed in earlier works \cite{chen2019qsmgan,DBLP:journals/neuroimage/BollmannRKBOPOL19,BOLLMANN2019139}.
-Due to progress in the available GPU hardware we managed to train NeXtQSM with the complete brain volume and a small batch-size.
-This training is better in line with the theoretical concepts of QSM and especially the background field correction profits from a "complete picture" of the artifacts caused by external sources, like air-tissue interfaces. \\
+Contrary to earlier work \cite{chen2019qsmgan,DBLP:journals/neuroimage/BollmannRKBOPOL19,BOLLMANN2019139} training NeXtQSM with larger patches was beneficial and did not need to be limited to a training regime that would split-up the brain-volumes in smaller sub-patches.
+With state-of-the-art GPU hardware we managed to train NeXtQSM with the complete brain volume using a small batch-size.
+This training regime better matches the theoretical concepts underlying QSM.
+The background field correction especially profits from a "complete picture" of the artifacts caused by external sources, like air-tissue interfaces. \\